m-labs/sipyco/doc/index.rst

 This tool is the preferred way of handling simple RPC servers.
 Instead of writing a client for simple cases, you can simply use this tool to call remote functions of an RPC server.
+For secure connections, see `SSL Setup`_.

 * Listing existing targets